elitak/nixos-infect/README.md

 Should you find that it works on your hoster, feel free to update this README and issue a pull request.

-> *NB:* OpenVZ-based virtualization providers are known not to work with `nixos-infect` (or any other OS takeover script).
-> This is core to how OpenVZ operates and cannot be resolved.

 ## Motivation

 Motivation for this script: nixos-assimilate should supplant this script entirely,